seanox/aspect-js/manual/en/markup.md

     events="input change" render="#output1"/>
 ```

-Example for synchronous refreshing of the HTML element _output1_ by the events
+Example of synchronous refreshing of the HTML element _output1_ with the events
-_Input_ or _Change_ for the HTML element _text1_.
-In the example, the input
+_Input_ or _Change_ at the HTML element _text1_.
+In the example, the input value
-value of _text1_ is output synchronously with _output1_.
+of _text1_ is output synchronously with _output1_.

 ```javascript
 const Model = {